 3.8.
 "Measured range" (Rangemeasured) means the electric range determined at the present point in the lifetime of the vehicle by the test procedure used for certification, according to Annex 3 of this GTR.

 3.9.
-"State of certified energy" (SOCE) means the measured or on-board UBE performance at a specific point in its lifetime, expressed as a percentage of the certified usable battery energy
+"State of certified energy" (SOCE) means the durability performance of the battery at a specific point in the lifetime of the vehicle, determined as a measured or estimated usable battery energy divided by the certified usable battery energy, and expressed as a percentage.

 3.10.
 "State of certified range" (SOCR) means the measured or on-board electric range at a specific point in its lifetime, expressed as a percentage of the certified range.

 3.11.
-"Minimum Performance Requirement" (MPR) means the minimum durability performance, in terms of SOCE or SOCR at a specific point in the life of the vehicle, that constitutes compliance with the durability provisions of this GTR.
+"Minimum Performance Requirement" (MPR) means the minimum durability performance, in terms of SOCE or SOCR at a specific point in the lifetime of the vehicle, that constitutes compliance with the durability provisions of this GTR.

 3.12.
 "Declared Performance Requirement" (DPR) means an SOCE or SOCR value declared by the manufacturer that is greater than that of the corresponding MPR and which then becomes the minimum durability performance that constitutes compliance of that manufacturer with the durability provisions of this GTR.